 - Be careful about associating death with sickness because the child may become very fearful about his or her own sicknesses.

 - Be careful about saying that someone died because he or she was old.
-The child may become fearful about losing other “old” people and may have distorted ideas of age.
+The child may become fearful about losing other “old” people.
+When possible, present a positive picture of aging to your grandchild.

 Funerals and Other Services